lorenzouriel/powerbi-report-server-solution-end-to-end/README.md

 ---
-# Data Synergy: Excel to Power BI through ETL Cycle and SQL
+# Building Solutions for Power BI Report Server

 This documentation aims to explain the architecture and steps of the project **"Data Synergy: Excel to Power BI through ETL Cycle and SQL"**.
 The project aims to provide Business Intelligence solutions to improve human resources management processes and data analysis, with a focus on transforming Excel spreadsheets into an integrated Power BI environment.